Categories

 We become enmeshed.
 We lose hold of our own emotional equilibrium as an individual and we merge emotionally with our partner.
 We can no longer differentiate between their emotions and our own emotions.
 We become a single emotional unit.

-Withdrawing, distancing, or avoidance is sometimes mistakenly associated with differentiation because these behaviours appear to be the opposite of enmeshment, but withdrawing (distancing, avoidance) is generally a symptom of too little emotional differentiation rather than too much.
+Withdrawing, distancing, or avoidance is sometimes mistakenly associated with differentiation because these behaviors appear to be the opposite of enmeshment, but withdrawing (distancing, avoidance) is generally a symptom of too little emotional differentiation rather than too much.

 Enmeshment and co-dependency: The dark side of empathy